Laura's Happy Adventures: Gameplay

 The game starts in Laura's bedroom; with the use of a keyboard a player can move Laura around her house in a 3-D environment using the arrow keys.
 The first times that Laura is presented with a new action or interaction that is available, the diamond jumps out of her backpack explaining to her and the player how they can perform it.
 For example, the first time Laura stands close to a human character, the diamond tells her that in order to interact with that human the player must press the space bar.

 Using the space bar allows Laura to pick up certain objects scattered throughout her home and across town.
 Every time Laura picks up an object, it is placed inside her backpack.
 Using the tab key, a player can look inside Laura's backpack and select or unselect items.
 Using the space bar, Laura can select items that she will need to use in her adventures; these items can be used, given or shown to people in different circumstances.
-Most objects are used only once during the course of the game; only certain objects, such as a magic wand, are kept inside her packpack permanently once they've been obtained.
+Most objects are used only once during the course of the game; only certain objects, such as a magic wand, are kept inside her backpack permanently once they've been obtained.
 The use of the space bar allows Laura to interact with human characters, open doors and drawers, climb up or down ladders and use the objects inside her backpack.

 In order for Laura's adventures to begin, she must first talk to one of the people living inside her household and answering 'Yes' when they ask for their help.
 Laura can run and search freely throughout her home and town in search for objects and in order to solve the different situations she faces.
 The 'Z' key allows Laura to jump, an action required a number of times during the game.
 Each time Laura successfully completes one of the complications in need of being solved, one facet of the diamond lights up.
 There's no specific order in which these need to be performed, it is up to the player's choosing.
 When all five facets are sparkling, the game is complete and the conclusion of Laura's story is played, which is the celebration of the town's seven-hundredth anniversary.

-Release

-Laura's Happy Adventures is generally only compatible with Windows 95, 98, 2000 and ME operating systems.
-The bargain UK release from Focus Multimedia (with the British English dub), however, can be configured to be readable by Windows XP.
+The Game Boy Color version was one of a number of Ubi Soft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between games via the system's infrared port and unlock extra content.